 Eligibility to be a Director

-To be a company director in Australia, you must:
+To be a director of an Australian company, you must:

-- have provided written consent to take on the duties and obligations of a director.
+- provide written consent to take on the role and responsibilities of a director prior to your appointment.

-Before becoming a director of any company, you must ensure that you fully understand your role and legal obligations about the management of the company.
+Before becoming a director of any company, you must ensure that you fully understand your role and legal obligations regarding the company’s management.

 Legal Obligations as a Director